-The hallmark of Rolﬁng SI is known as the 10 Series.
+The hallmark of Rolﬁng is known as the 10 Series.
 It consists of ten sessions which allow to thoroughly address the whole body.
-The goal is to systematically balance and optimise both the structure (shape) and function (movement) of the entire body for achieving the highest level of somatic and perceptual integration possible.
+The goal is to systematically balance and optimise both the structure (shape) and function (movement) of the entire body.
+To achieve the highest level of somatic and perceptual integration possible.

 Session 1: Opening the breath

 Session 2: Ground support & adaptability

-The feet are our foundations, their position aﬀect the position of all structures above.
-Chronic foot pronation / supination cause the pelvis to tilt, which in turn changes the tightness of the surrounding myofascial tissues and therefore the position and curves of the spine.
-The goal of the Rolfing session is to balance the soft tissues of the feet and their extrinsic myofascia structures in the legs so your feet provide ground support while being adaptable.
+The feet are the foundations of posture.
+Their position aﬀect the position of all structures above.
+Chronic foot pronation or supination cause the pelvis to tilt.
+This in turn affects the position and curves of the spine.
+The goal of the Rolfing session is to balance the connective tissues of the feet and legs for achieving support and adaptability.

 Session 3: Lateral lines

 The third Rolfing session deals with balancing the lateral lines along the entire length of the body.
-When one lateral line is chronically tighter than the other, the short tissues pull one side lower making the body bend and rotate to one side, This can be a cause of disc compression, lower back pain and sacroiliac pain.
+When one lateral line is chronically tighter than the other, the short side makes the body bend and rotate.
+This can be a cause of disc compression, lower back pain and sacroiliac pain.

 Session 4: Mid-line

 In the fourth session we address the medial line from the inside arch of the foot up to the leg.
 The adductors located on the inner compartments of the thighs can be described as the inner anchors of the pelvis.
-When they are imbalanced they restrict leg swing in walking and aﬀect the balance, tone and elasticity of the pelvic ﬂoor muscles and the position of the pelvis.
+Therefore any imbalance in the adductors affect the orientation of the pelvis.
 The Session also addresses core stability.

 Session 5: Front line

-The fifth Rolfing session is concerned with balancing surface and deep abdominal structures to the curve of the back.
-A short front line pulls the ribs down and prevent full body extension.
+The fifth Rolfing session is concerned with balancing superficial and deep front structures.
+A short front line pulls the ribs down and prevents full body extension.
 In walking we aim at the lengthening of the body and movements along a longer kinetic chain.
 Rotations also occur for a more gracious eﬀortless gait.